 In most cases, individuals charged with being a public nuisance will not spend any time in jail, but that doesn’t mean it’s out of the realm of possibilities.
 Fines usually don’t hit the maximum either, but it can still be costly, which is why a number of people charged with a public nuisance crime elect to hire a criminal defense lawyer to represent them in court.
 Oftentimes a defense lawyer can get the charge reduced or dropped with a little effort, so it’s worth seeing if a lawyer thinks you have a good case.

 At Appelman Law Firm, we offer a free initial case review where you can sit down with a lawyer and talk about all your options before hiring them as representation.
-If you’d like to set up that consultation, click here or give us a call at (952) 224-2277.
+If you’re wondering if contesting a public nuisance charge is worth the time and effort, set up that quick consultation by clicking here or give us a call at (952) 224-2277.